This vegan, sticky sesame cauliflower recipe is so delicious that it will make you forget about ordering that Chinese takeaway you craved.

 I had a cauliflower head sitting in my fridge and was wondering how could I use it whilst also settling my cravings for a Chinese takeaway.

-So I decided to do something different than the usual pasta dish, curry or soup.
+So I decided to do something different than a usual pasta dish, curry or soup.
 I decided to turn this cauliflower into heavenly sweet and sour, sticky vegan cauliflower wings.

 Check out my other Cauliflower recipe here: